ByAMS-Bots/rewards/README.md

 ## Customization

-Although perhaps not officially "correct," it helps me to think about Discord bots as `clients` (like fancy applications) that respond to `commands` and `events`.
+Although perhaps not officially "correct," it helps me to think about Discord bots as `clients` (or "applications") that respond to `commands` and `events`.

 To customize the bot to your liking, you customize what `commands` the bot has and what `events` it responds to. *(commands are technically a type of "interaction" that triggers "interactionCreate" events)*